 Is not a substantial shareholder or associated with a substantial shareholder in the Company.

 The Board considers that Ms Bowman, Mr Carter, Mr Higgins and Mr Oppenheimer are independent directors.
-Mr Kalkandis who represents Glencore International a substantial shareholder of the Company is not deemed independent under the ASX Corporate Governance Principles and Recommendations by virtue of their positions.
+Mr Mitchell who is an executive director of the Company and Mr Kalkandis who represents Glencore PLC a substantial shareholder of the Company are not deemed independent under the ASX Corporate Governance Principles and Recommendations by virtue of their positions.
 The Board has a majority of independent directors as recommended under the ASX Corporate Governance Principles and Recommendations.

 Conflict of Interest